KILTprotocol/docs/docs/develop/sdk/1-dev-setup.md

 This should give you `{"jsonrpc":"2.0","result":"KILT Node","id":1}` as a response.

 But you can also connect to the websocket endpoints using our little script above.
-Simple replace the peregrine address `wss://peregrine.kilt.io/parachain-public-ws` with `ws://127.0.0.1:9944`.
+Simple replace the Peregrine address `wss://peregrine.kilt.io/parachain-public-ws` with `ws://127.0.0.1:9944`.
 Note that we connect to the port `9944` as we are using the websocket protocol for our SDK and not bare http.